-Selected papers/projects are only from one geographic area andlargely focused on one geographic area.papers/projects are distributed across two or more geographic areas and displayare representative of US, EU, and NW areas and display a variety of historical topics. the minimum geographic distribution (at least one EU, US, and NW course).minimum geographic distribution (at least one EU, US, and NW course)portfolio reflect engagement with US, EU, and NW areas.portfolio reflect engagement with US, EU, and NW areas.and NW course).with other coursework largely focused on one geographic area.portfolio reflect engagement with US, EU, and NW areas.portfolio reflect engagement with US, EU, and NW areas.Selected papers/projects are only from one geographic area andlargely focused on one geographic area.portfolio reflect engagement with US, EU, and NW areas.Selected papers/projects are distributed across two are mainly from twoselected areas and displayportfolio reflect engagement with US, EU, and NW areas.
-1 2 3 4 historical topics. deal with similar historical topics. the minimum geographic distribution (at least one EU, US, and NW course).
-Selected papers/projects are only from one geographic area and deal with similar minimum geographic distribution (at least one EU, US, and NW course) with other coursework largely focused on one geographic area.
-Selected papers/projects are mainly from two geographic areas and deal with similar portfolio reflect engagement with US, EU, and NW areas.
-Selected papers/projects are distributed across two or more geographic areas and display several different portfolio reflect engagement with US, EU, and NW areas.
-Selected papers/projects are representative of US, EU, and NW areas and display a variety of
+1 2 3 4 Coursework reflects the minimum geographic distribution (at least one EU, US, and NW course).
+Selected papers/projects are only from one geographic area and deal with similar historical topics.
+Coursework reflects the minimum geographic distribution (at least one EU, US, and NW course) with other coursework largely focused on one geographic area.
+Selected papers/projects are mainly from two geographic areas and deal with similar historical topics.
+Coursework and portfolio reflect engagement with US, EU, and NW areas.
+Selected papers/projects are distributed across two or more geographic areas and display several different historical topics.
+Coursework and portfolio reflect engagement with US, EU, and NW areas.
+Selected papers/projects are representative of US, EU, and NW areas and display a variety of historical topics.